henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 $ module load bioinfo-tools samtools/0.1.19 bowtie2/2.2.3 tophat/2.0.12 cufflinks/2.2.1
 ```

-If any of these packages does load as expected, you can check that module names are correct using the command
+If any of these packages does not load as expected, you can check that module names are correct using the command

 ```bash
 $ module avail